|Looks Like:||Domestic Shorthair|

 Callie loves the company of other cats, especially her co-foster for the last two years, Connie.
 They flock together and it's the cutest thing.
 They do most things together.
 Individually, Callie is an explorer.
 She loves to move around and is curious to see things.
 She also loves playing with her toys.
 She is very independent.

-A home with a single person would be ideal for Callie, who hopes you'll also consider adopting her with best pal Connie.
+A quiet, patient home would be ideal for Callie, who hopes you'll also consider adopting her with best pal Connie.
 If you have other cats to throw into the mix as well, you'd get no argument.
 Dogs?
 Unknown.

 All APA! cats are fully vetted, spayed or neutered, and have updated vaccines and a microchip.
 Lifetime support is offered by our Cat Behavior Team.